aastillero/groq_query/README.md

-# Groq Interview Assistant
+# Groq Assistant

-This is a Flutter application that acts as an AI-powered interview assistant.
-It leverages the Groq API for fast AI responses and transcription, helping users practice for job interviews.
+This is a Flutter application that acts as an AI-powered assistant.
+It leverages the Groq API for fast AI responses and transcription, helping users practice.

 ## Features